Spyro7883/09-King/README.md

 At King.sol i made this next change:
 >- <value> 1.
 Pragma version from **0.6.0** to **0.7.6**

 This level asks us to glitch the King game by finding a way to stop the proclamation of a new king.
-We are going to do that by sending a value higher than the actual prize ( 0.001 eth or 1e15 wei) to the receive function, where the king.transfer(msg.value) is gonna fail because our AttackTheKing contract doesnt's allow receiving eth.
+We are going to do that by sending a value higher than the actual prize ( 0.001 eth or 1e15 wei) to the receive function, where the king.transfer(msg.value) is gonna fail because our AttackTheKing contract doesn't allow receiving eth.

 At the AttackTheKing contract add the constructor:
 >- <value> constructor(address payable addr) payable{